 As any site manager will tell you, busy washrooms require a close eye and fast action.
 Anyone who has experienced water damage will tell you just how important it can be to fix a leaky pipe sooner rather than later.
 But whether you’re looking after washrooms in a busy secondary school, a manufacturing facility, or an office block, there are some key areas to pay attention to.

 Toilet seats are perhaps the most commonly replaced item in a commercial washroom.
 You’ll want to plan weekly checks to toilet seats to make sure they’re firmly secure and aren’t slipping.
-Many caretakers choose to keep a coupe of spares on site at all times.
+Many caretakers choose to keep a couple of spares on-site at all times.

 As well as topping up your liquid soap and paper towel dispensers, it's a good idea to check they are operating smoothly.
 Does the soap pump efficiently, because if not it can lead to frustrated users and a more heavy-handed approach.
-Similarly, in washrooms accessed by the public, you’ll want to check all wall and counter mounted fittings are secure and free from movement as regular misuse can lead to damage.
-Again, in larger high traffic environments, a couple of spares can be keep on site for speedy replacements.
+Similarly, in washrooms accessed by the public, you’ll want to check all wall and counter-mounted fittings are secure and free from movement as regular misuse can lead to damage.
+Again, in larger high traffic environments, a couple of spares can be kept on-site for speedy replacements.

-Air flow and humidity is certainly something to keep an eye on in your washroom.
-When this becomes unbalanced, unwanted moisture can gather and cause damp, mold and mildew.
-Ventilation also helps to remove foul smells, which is particularly important in restaurants and other food service environments.
+Airflow and humidity is certainly something to keep an eye on in your washroom.
+When this becomes unbalanced, unwanted moisture can gather and cause damp, mould and mildew.
+Ventilation also helps to remove foul smells, which is particularly important in restaurants and other foodservice environments.

 If you would like further advice on washroom maintenance and replacement supplies, give us a call on 01202 650900.